azonin/ezcad-2-to-3/README.md

 * Saves the new EZCAD3 file as `MarkParamlib.ini` into the current folder
 * If you put an existing `MarkParamlib.ini` file into the current folder, the new items will get appended to the bottom of it, preserving all of your existing material parameters
 * Configurable Source Wattage + Lens Size and Target Wattage + Lens Size parameters, which make the Power Ratio recalculate accordingly

-### To do:
-* Remove the extra spaces before and after the key values
-* Move user-updatable parameters to the very top of the file for easy editing
+* Moved user-updatable parameters to the very top of the file
-* Make the exported Description field customizeable
+* Made the exported Description field customizeable
-* Add Wattage and Lens size to the output filename
+* Added Wattage and Lens size to the output filename
-* Add more output statements as to indicate what's going on: imported filename, processed section names, output filename
+* Added more output statements as to what's going on: imported filename, processed section names, output filename
-* Introduce script settings to designate Source and Target machines as MOPA
+* Introduced script settings to designate Source and Target machines as MOPA
-* Fix the mapping of the non-MOPA Source to MOPA Target Pulse Width to 200ns.
-The EZCAD2 non-MOPA settings file is universally set to 10ns, which is wrong, but the non-MOPA machines simply ignore it.
+* Fixed the mapping of the non-MOPA Source to MOPA Target Pulse Width to 200ns (Hallman's info from LMA).
+The LMA settings file is universally set to 10ns, which is wrong, but the non-MOPA machines simply ignore it
-* If both the Source and the Target machines are MOPA, make the target QPULSEWIDTH value snap to one of the values that the machine is actually configured to use
+* If both the Source and the Target machines are MOPA, made the target value snap to one of the values that the machine is actually configured to use

 ## Technologies
 Project is created with: